Ketogenic Diet Benefits

 - Lower blood pressure: Low carb diets are very effective at reducing blood pressure.
 If you are taking any blood pressure medications, be aware that you might start feeling dizzy from too much medication while on a ketogenic diet plan.
 You may be able to reduce your BP meds (talk to your doctor first).

-- Your levels of C Reactive Protein (CRP) and HbA1c proteins will decrease.
-These are both markers of inflammation and heart disease risk.
+- Reduction in blood levels of C Reactive Protein (CRP) and HbA1c proteins: These are both markers of inflammation and heart disease risk.

 - More energy.
 You'll be amazed at how much energy you have.
 Any chronic fatigue symptoms should get better.
-If you are taking a statin (a cholesterol lowering drug) see my statins page on my other website.
+If you are taking a statin (a cholesterol lowering drug) see my statin side effects page.
 Statins compromise cellular mitochondria which results in fatigue and muscle pain.

 - Decrease in stiffness and joint pain.
 This is one of the best side effects of following a ketogenic diet plan.
 The diet eliminates grain based foods from your diet, and they, in my opinion are the biggest cause of chronic illness and pain, especially muscle stiffness and joint pain.
 As I often say, no grain, no pain.